 I thought I was being a champion for a just cause: exposing the truth.
 And, I still have that conviction.
 I just think there’s a little more to the story that I owe the reader.

-When I initially spoke with Julie Ellison, editor of Climbing, with my suspicion of their duplication of our column we quickly got into a heated exchange, which ended in no formal resolution.
+When I initially spoke with Julie Ellison, who knows how to be a good editor and is the current editor of Climbing, with my suspicion of their duplication of our column we quickly got into a heated exchange, which ended in no formal resolution.

 Ellison herself was the person who I heard from multiple sources would work with a freelance writer on a story idea, and then suddenly mysteriously stop communication, leaving the writer hanging and clueless as to what was happening, only to find out months later that she had stolen the idea and written the article herself in Climbing.
 This seemed like enough evidence for me to take my issue with “The Last Pitch” column to the world of social media, for better or worse.

 Of course, the letter made its way through social media, and Reddit.
 Some people championed the letter, others made fun of it, but interestingly enough, several others had valid critique of my article, and the column itself.

 First off it was brought to my attention that we are not the only “Last Pitch” out there.
 Dead Point Magazine has been doing a “Last Pitch” column even longer than we have (though it does not resemble ours in any way).

 Additionally, another person brought it to the attention that the cover of our magazine highly resembles the format for the cover of the Alpinist.
 The person questioned that if we were critiquing Climbing for doing something very similar in layout why were we above it ourselves.
 It was a valid point.

 The most important thing about the “Open Letter” was to force Climbing magazine to stop operating so unethically.
 However, the greater readership to the “Open Letter” found holes in my argument.
 I don’t want to hide those, and as a journalist at heart, I am always interested in the truth, even above my own personal errors and faults.